shelkovichka/redux-toolkit-to-do-list/README.md

 - 📱 Responsive design
 - 🗂 Convenient state management with Redux Toolkit
 - 🔒 Authentication with protected routes using Firebase
+- 🔄 Drag and drop functionality for reordering tasks

 ## 🚀 Installation and Setup